-Scott Aaronson is David J. Bruton Centennial Professor of Computer Science at the University of Texas at Austin.
+Scott Aaronson is the David J. Bruton Centennial Professor of Computer Science at the University of Texas at Austin.
 He received his bachelor's from Cornell University and his PhD from UC Berkeley, and did postdoctoral fellowships at the Institute for Advanced Study as well as the University of Waterloo.
-Before coming to UT Austin, he spent nine years as a professor in Electrical Engineering and Computer Science at MIT.
+Before joining UT Austin, he spent nine years as a professor in Electrical Engineering and Computer Science at MIT.
 Aaronson's research in theoretical computer science has focused mainly on the capabilities and limits of quantum computers.
 His first book, Quantum Computing Since Democritus, was published in 2013 by Cambridge University Press.
 He’s received the National Science Foundation’s Alan T. Waterman Award, the United States PECASE Award, the Vannevar Bush Fellowship, and MIT's Junior Bose Award for Excellence in Teaching.